LM Sugarbush, LLC

 There is a first aid kit at the Info Booth.

-Parking and festival entry; LM Sugarbush tours, historical syrup making demonstrations, children’s activity building entry; crosscut saw activity; branding iron activity
+Parking and festival entry, LM Sugarbush tours, children’s activity building entry, crosscut saw activity, branding iron activity, nature walk.

-Any purchases; small fee for the following: candle dipping in the children’s activity building; straw maze; merry-go-round; Jacob's Ladder, face painting, children's games.
+Any purchases; small fee for the following: candle dipping in the children’s activity building, merry-go-round, Jacob's Ladder, bow and arrow shoot.

 There are no age restrictions – parents are expected to decide this and supervise their children.

-There is a small booth next to the portapots at the west end of the sugarhouse for changing diapers.
+There is a small booth next to the portapots near the large eletric pole on the west side of the vendor area.

 Yes.
 The Sugarstore and farm restaurant take cards, cash, and personal checks.
 Most craft vendors are cash only.